hdamon/crlEEG/+crlEEG/+gui/README.txt

 The overall structure of the crlEEG.gui package is as follows:

 +data: Native crlEEG.gui package data types.
-         These type.datas are lightweight reproductions of many of the other type.datas found elsewhere in crlEEG.
+         These types are lightweight reproductions of many of the other types found elsewhere in crlEEG.
 The GUI package relies entirely on these data types, rather than requiring support for multiple other
-            Many of these will be lightweight reproductions of other type.datas found elsewhere in crlEEG,
+            Many of these will be lightweight reproductions of other types found elsewhere in crlEEG,

-+render: Rendering functions for each of the type.datas in +data.
++render: Rendering functions for each of the types in +data.

 +interface: Interfaces combine renderers with user interface structures to
               permit exploration of the data.